-FIG. 8.
-Spin torques in a CPP-GMR spin valve structure for a current density of $\sim 10^{12}$ A/m. (a) Spin-valve geometry with dimensions $160 \times 80$ nm, 10 nm fixed layer thickness, 5 nm free layer thickness, 2 nm spacer thickness, and contacts of 20 nm thickness. (b) Computed spin torques in the free layer for uniform magnetization as a function of in-plane angle, with fitted Slonczewski and field-like spin torques.
+Figure 8 - Spin torques in a CPP-GMR spin valve structure for a current density $\sim 10^{12}$ A/m. (a) Spin-valve geometry with dimensions 160 nm $\times$ 80 nm, 10 nm fixed layer thickness, 5 nm free layer thickness, 2 nm spacer thickness and contacts of 20 nm thickness. (b) Computed spin torques in the free layer for uniform magnetization as a function of in-plane angle, with fitted Slonczewski and field-like spin torques.